YieldRay/single-file-node-apps/README.md

 # single-file-node-apps

 Single file node apps, in folder ./src
-each of which require no dependency
+And each of them requires no dependency
-To use it in CommonJS environment, run rollup to compile them or import "index.js" to import all of them
+To use it in CommonJS environment, run rollup to compile them Or import "index.js" to import all of them